BS in Leadership in Emergency Services

 - ECON-331 Economic Decision Making

 - EMS-330 Public Health Issues Impacting Emergency Services

 - EMS-499 Theoretical Applications and Applied Project in Emergency Services Leadership

-*Major courses for this program are only available at Jefferson - East Falls Campus with hybrid and online course options.
+*Major courses for this program are available at Jefferson - East Falls Campus with hybrid and online course options.